IgorVeto4kin/SETI_NET/README.md

 # SETI_NET

-GUI-application for managing local nets connections
+GUI-application for managing local nets and interfaces connections